mjbaum/dmprdpg/README.md

 ## Simulation Results

-We have generated a number of computer simulations to empirically test the properties of our embedding technique in the simplified case of a stochastic block model.
+We have generated a number of computer simulations to empirically test the properties of our embedding technique in the case of a dynamic multilayer stochastic block model.
 This represents the setting where each node is assigned to one of a fixed number of communities which have a shared latent position.
 In this case, our model has $1000$ nodes and these are equally distributed among four communities with latent positions defined such that at time $t$ in layer $k$ the $(i,j)^{th}$ entry of $B^{(k)}_t$ denotes the connection probability between a node in community $i$ and a node in community $j$.

 ```math
 B^{(1)}_1 = \begin{bmatrix}